Cockatrice/Cockatrice/doc/doxygen/extra-pages/developer_documentation/logging.md

 # Logging Configuration

-For configuring our logging, we use the qtlogging.ini, located under cockatrice/resources/config/qtlogging.ini, which is baked into the application in release version and set as the QT_LOGGING_CONF environment variable.
+For configuring our logging, we use the qtlogging.ini, located under cockatrice/resources/config/qtlogging.ini, which is baked into the application in release version and set as the QT_LOGGING_CONF environment variable in main.cpp.

 ```c++
 #ifdef Q_OS_APPLE